ev-map/EVMap/README.md

 The App is developed using Android Studio and should pretty much work out-of-the-box when you clone the Git repository and open the project with Android Studio.

-The only exception is that you need to obtain some free API keys for the different data sources that EVMap uses and put them into the app in the form of a resource file called `apikeys.xml` under `app/src/main/res/values`.
+The only exception is that you need to obtain some API keys for the different data sources that EVMap uses and put them into the app in the form of a resource file called `apikeys.xml` under `app/src/main/res/values`.
 You can find more information on which API keys are necessary for which features and how they can be obtained in our [documentation page](doc/api_keys.md).